cssinjs/styled-jss/README.md

-# Styled Components on top of JSS.
+# Styled Components on top of JSS

 ## Usage